consul

 user: root # specifies the execution user of the worker process.

-• if true, just try to load the data from the dump file before loading data from consul when starting, does not care the dump file exists or not
+, just try to load the data from the dump file before loading data from consul when starting, does not care the dump file exists or not - if

-• if false, ignore loading data from the dump file
+, ignore loading data from the dump file - Whether

-• expire, unit sec, avoiding load expired dump data when load
+, unit sec, avoiding load expired dump data when load- default

 curl -X PUT 'http://127.0.0.1:8500/v1/agent/service/register' \